What was Operation Reinhard?

-The gas chambers themselves looked like bathhouses and were marked with Jewish symbols (such as).
+The gas chambers themselves looked like bathhouses and were marked with Jewish symbols.
 In Treblinka, there were plants and flowers by the steps leading up into the chambers.
 Each gas chamber had a gas-tight entry door, which led into the hall.
 Once this door was locked from the outside, the victims were helplessly trapped.
 The entry doors had a small peephole to see if the occupants were, in fact, dead.
 On the opposite side of the entry door, each room also had garage-type doors that were opened to remove the bodies.
 From here, they were moved to the mass graves.

 The mass graves:

 Most of the mass graves were in the extermination area, which was surrounded by fences, berms of earth, and trees.
-The Nazis used these measures to camouflaging the burial sites.
+The Nazis used these measures to camouflage the burial sites.
 In each camp, there was at least one mass grave outside the extermination area.
 This mass grave was near the so-called lazaret (hospital).
-Instead of proceeding to the reception area, the guards took the elderly and sick directly to the lazaret.
+Instead of heading to the reception area, the guards took the elderly and sick directly to the lazaret.
 Behind this fake hospital, the sick and elderly were shot and dumped in a mass grave.
 Similarly, there were other mass graves outside the extermination area.
 These graves held the bodies of Jews who had died on the torturous journey to the camps.